 Wilmington College is now in its fifth year of celebrating #GivingTuesday.
-With last year setting an all-time record of over $55,000 in gifts and each year has seen more and more donors getting involved.
-This year’s we are trying to set a new record of $75,000 in gifts in just one day!
+Last year, WC set an all-time record of over $55,000 in gifts and each year has seen more and more donors get involved.
+This year, WC has set a goal to generate $75,000 in gifts in just one day!
 These gifts will be used to directly impact the programs and departments that make Wilmington College unique and distinctive.

 |The Quake, Wilmington Radio||$4,140||LEARN MORE!|

 |ACCESS Camp||$3,900||LEARN MORE!|

 Wilmington College students have expressed significant interest in expanding their experiences/coursework in web and radio broadcasting.
 As such, the Communication Arts program has developed new courses in Broadcast Media, Advanced Digital Journalism, and Public and Media Relations for the 2019-20 academic year.
 Ideally, those courses will be enhanced with a live, radio broadcasting platform.
 Radio broadcast opportunities will also be open to the campus community, with training and mentoring provided by students in the academic program.
 This serves to benefit the entire campus and expanded community by providing greater access to various programming, including (but not limited to) campus news, event coverage, music programs, special interest programs, and sports broadcasts.
 This #GivingTuesday proposal is to purchase the broadcasting software and copyright permissions required to launch the digital streaming radio station.

 Pitch-It! is open to all students at Wilmington College to celebrate the spirit of youth entrepreneurship and innovation.
 Pitch-It! is a structured competition to help students enhance their understanding of starting a business or starting a social movement and develop their ventures in both a collaborative and competitive environment.